brichet/extension-examples/hello-world/README.md

 - Packaging as a Python package:
   - `setup.py` contains information about the Python package such as what to package
   - `pyproject.toml` contains the dependencies to create the Python package
-  - `MANIFEST.in` contains list of non-Python files to include in the Python package
   - `install.json` contains information retrieved by JupyterLab to help users know how to manage the package
   - `hello_world/` folder contains the final code to be distributed